Male Fertility Doc

 Prostate cancer is one of the most common types of cancer in men, and even worse, it often goes unnoticed for months or even years because it doesn’t cause symptoms in its early stages.
-At his practice Male Fertility Doc in Millburn, New Jersey, board-certified urologist Eric K. Seaman, M.D., can successfully treat prostate cancer, especially if the disease is caught early in its development.
+At his practice Male Fertility Doc in Denville and Millburn, New Jersey, board-certified urologist Eric K. Seaman, M.D., can successfully treat prostate cancer, especially if the disease is caught early in its development.
 To learn more, call the office or schedule an appointment online today.

 Prostate cancer is abnormal and dangerous cell growth that attacks the prostate, a small gland about the size of a walnut that makes up an important part of the male reproductive system.

 One of the most common types of cancer in men, prostate cancer usually grows relatively slowly.
 It’s considered a very treatable type of cancer, especially when it’s caught early before it has a chance to spread out of the prostate.

 In its early stages, there are no symptoms of prostate cancer.
 However, as it develops, it commonly causes:

 - A weak or intermittent stream when you do urinate

 - Erectile dysfunction (ED)